teuk/mediabot_v3/README.md

 WHAT IS MEDIABOT?

-  Mediabot is a Net::Async::IRC bot tested on Undernet ircu server and Freenode (but it may supports other networks) The bot joins a console channel where it will notice its action
+  Mediabot is a Net::Async::IRC bot tested on Undernet ircu server and Libera (but it may supports other networks) The bot joins a console channel where it will notice its action

   Go to the Wiki section and read Installation chapter to know how to deploy it.